 Their sensors detected that the Pacific Plate moved south, not north as is the general trend, suggesting that lateral faults like the San Andreas move back and forth.
 Second, equipment detected nothing before the earthquake struck, so early warning systems might not be effective.
 Finally, with the addition of 2004 to the sequence, the temporal distribution—intervals of 24, 20, 21, 12, 33, and 38 years—is looking less linear and more cyclical.
 Or, maybe there's no pattern after all.

-I took these photographs this January, about five miles south of the earthquake's epicenter.
+Most of these pictures were taken earlier in 2004, about five miles south of the earthquake's epicenter.
 I'm drawn to this region for the landscapes—described by John Muir as possessing "curves and slopes of inimitable beauty"—that result from thirty million years of grinding between two chunks of Earth's solid crust.

 Related Links